2018 Symposium | “Bringing Forward the Past: Art, Identity, and the American South”

-Dr. Robert Luckett received his BA in political science from Yale University and his Ph.D. from the University of Georgia with a focus on modern civil rights movement history.
-A native Mississippian, he returned home, where he is a tenured Associate Professor of History and Director of the Margaret Walker Center for the Study of the African American Experience at Jackson State University.
-He is an Advisory Board member for the Mississippi Civil Rights Museum and serves as Chairman of the Board of Trustees of Leadership Greater Jackson and on the Board of Directors of Common Cause Mississippi, the Greater Jackson Chamber Partnership, and the Association of African American Museums.
+Dr. Robert Luckett received his BA in political science from Yale University and his PhD from the University of Georgia with a focus on modern civil rights movement history.
+A native Mississippian,he returned home, where he is a tenured Associate Professor of History and Director of the Margaret Walker Center for the Study of the African American Experience at Jackson State University.
+His book, Joe T. Patterson and the White South’s Dilemma: Evolving Resistance to Black Advancement, was published by the University Press of Mississippi (2015).
+Along with several publications and presentations at numerous academic conferences, he has appeared in documentaries, including the Independent Lens film Spies of Mississippi as well as An Ordinary Hero about the life of Joan Trumpauer Mulhollhand.
+He is an Advisory Board member for the Mississippi Civil Rights Museum and serves as Immediate Past-Chair of the Board of Trustees of Leadership Greater Jackson, and he is on the Board of Directors of Common Cause Mississippi and the Association of African American Museums.
+In 2017, Mayor Chokwe Antar Lumumba appointed him to the Board of Trustees of Jackson Public Schools.
 He has three children: Silas, Hazel, and Flip.

 Raised in Mississippi and educated at Scotland’s Glasgow School of Art, Noah Saterstrom is a lecturer at Belmont University.
 His paintings, drawings, and animations have been shown most recently in Nashville, Tennessee; Asheville, North Carolina; New York, New York; New Orleans, Louisiana; Seattle, Washington; Brooklyn, New York; Tucson, Arizona; and Glasgow, Scotland.
 He has published essays and book collaborations with writers including Laynie Browne, Anne Waldman, and Kate Bernheimer.
 He is the founder of the online art journal Trickhouse.org and is a regular contributor to Nashville Arts magazine.
 Saterstrom’s work hangs in private and public collections throughout the United States as well as Canada, Scotland, England, South Africa, Australia, Singapore, Japan, and Panama.
 He has been Artist-in-Residence for HRH Prince Charles at Holyrood Palace in Edinburgh, Scotland; Morris and Spottiswood in Glasgow, Scotland; the Virginia Center for Creative Arts (Amherst); and Exploded View Microcinema in Tucson, Arizona.
 Saterstrom is currently represented by the Carol Robinson Gallery in New Orleans, Louisiana; Fischer Galleries in Jackson, Mississippi; Julia Martin Gallery in Nashville, Tennessee; and the Dorpstraat Galery in Stellenbosch, South Africa.
 He lives in Nashville with his wife Julia and kids Vivian and Guston.
 Saterstrom’s painting Road to Shubuta is featured in the Mississippi Museum of Art bicentennial exhibition, Picturing Mississippi: Land of Plenty, Pain, and Promise, on view through July 8, 2018.